zebrunner/carina/docs/advanced/dataprovider.md

 }
 ```

 This test uses XLS files as a data source.
 Every line in a spreadsheet is a set of arguments for a test.
-You should specify the `dataProvider` parameter for TestNG annotation `@Test`.\
+You should specify the `dataProvider` parameter for TestNG annotation `@Test`.
-Carina test framework defines several data provider methods in `IAbstractDataProvider.java`:
+`IAbstractDataProvider` interface defines several data provider methods to implement:

 * use `@Test(dataProvider = "DataProvider")` for common use cases.